theimowski/master-thesis/docs/section-research.md

 Implementing such application and preparing a tutorial turned out to be a great candidate for research part of this thesis.
 The detailed tutorial has been published and is available on-line {{{suavemusicstoretutorial}}}.
+In addition to that the tutorial is included in the list of tutorials for web development on F# Software Foundation website {{{fsharpwebsite}}}.
 Credit also goes to the ASP.NET MVC team, which prepared the original tutorial {{{aspnetmvctutorial}}} that largely influenced the variation.
 ASP.NET MVC is a C#-based, heavy-weight framework for creating web applications in .NET ecosystem.
 MVC acronym stands for Model-View-Controller pattern, which aims to separate components for layout rendering, data objects behavior and handling user's interaction.